MauroCE/PersonalWebsite/content/project/breaking_italy/index.md

 1. **Word Cloud Synthesis**: Ever felt the pulse of news and info?
 I certainly have.
 I sifted through the keywords, ditching the fluff, and crafted a word cloud that captures the essence of those videos in a single captivating visual.
 [Give it a go](https://colab.research.google.com/drive/16yfS7oRSjJbhcZGoKDyWco1rn2pBEiXu?usp=sharing).

 2. **Crafting Connections**: I extracted URLs from video descriptions and wove them together with keywords, titles, and descriptions.
 The result?
 A dynamic dictionary that helps you navigate through a sea of knowledge, making connections like a true journalist.
 Hold tight as we map the trail of references scattered across video descriptions.
 Think of it as your guide to a labyrinth of insights, where every keyword holds a treasure trove of URLs.
-[Give it a go](https://maurocamaraescudero.netlify.app/breaking_italy.html).
+[Give it a go](https://maurocamaraescudero.netlify.app/breaking_italy.html) and [Try the code](https://colab.research.google.com/drive/1ldJPBgfyRRGr2QYfp8zg6Ar0PPefn3vr?usp=sharing).

 3. **Sentiment Analysis**: